OUR MISSION:

 Maui Fire Relief Fund

-Donations are being accepted:
+Donations are still being accepted:

 If you would like to help deliver relief and on-going assistance for the residents in Maui, please donate to the Kamehameha Foundation Maui Fire Relief Fund.
 Mahalo nui loa.

 The Kamehameha Foundation Board of Directors has cooperated with Waiola Church Administrator, Jen Mather to coordinate distribution of some of the Kamehameha Foundation Maui Fire Relief Funds using her expert volunteering experience to help provide rapid relief to many victims who were impacted by the fires.
 Various hubs were set up to help give relief to the people, especially at Napili Park which took on the brunt of the community needs.
-The Kamehameha Foundation has also raised funds to send volunteers and supplies to West Maui by airlines.

 The Kamehameha Foundation is committed to provide for and respond to this urgency in every way possible.